 This page may contain compensated links.
 For more information read our disclaimer here.

 Puerto Rico can easily be described as snorkel heaven.
 The tropical paradise boasts more than 300 miles of breathtaking coastline, sandy beaches, and clear blue waters.
-Beneath these waters are some of the best snorkeling spots known to man.
+Beneath these waters are some of the best snorkeling spots in the Caribbean.